UKG Modern Experience Vision

 The ProjecT

-I recently led and delivered a product creative vision that set the direction for elevating UKG’s experiences to be AI-driven and consumer-quality
+I led and delivered the strategic product creative vision that set the direction for elevating UKG’s experiences to be AI-driven and consumer-quality

 The Problem (DIscover & Define)